Information on Pilsworth South Landfill, Pilsworth Road, Unsworth, Bury BL9 8QZ

 Health related concerns:

-We know that many of you are continuing to experience unpleasant effects of odour pollution from Pilsworth South landfill.
 We understand that unpleasant strong smells can impact on wellbeing, so we would like to explain more about the effects of odour on health, and what we can do to provide you with further information about this going forwards.

 The Environment Agency is working with UKHSA, Bury Council, and Rochdale Borough Council to further understand the impact of the odour issues on your health and wellbeing.
-We appreciate that this will be concerning and you will want the problem resolved.
+We appreciate that this will be concerning, and you will want the problem resolved.

 The environmental permits issued by the Environment Agency include conditions that require the operator of the site to ensure they protect the environment and human health.
 In the case of odour pollution, the operator of the permitted site is required take steps to “prevent or where that is not possible, to minimise odour to a level that is not likely to cause pollution, as perceived by an Environment Agency officer”.